-In 1989, a meeting announcement was placed in the Free Lance Star newspaper by a public health nurse to start a support group for people living with HIV/AIDS.
-The support group met weekly in the living room of Sister Mary Colette Fox.
+In 1989, an announcement was placed in the Free Lance Star newspaper by a public health nurse to start a group for people living with HIV/AIDS, and the group began meeting weekly in the living room of Sister Mary Colette Fox.

-In 1991, ASG hired a Community Organizer/Case Manager for two Planning Districts - PD16 comprising the City of Fredericksburg and the Counties of Caroline, King George, Spotsylvania, and STafford; and PD9 comprising the Counties of Culpeper, Fauquier, Orange, Madison, and Rappahanock.
+In 1991, ASG hired a Community Organizer/Case Manager for two Planning Districts - PD 16 comprising the City of Fredericksburg and the Counties of Caroline, King George, Spotsylvania, and Stafford - and PD9 comprising the Counties of Culpeper, Fauquier, Orange, Madison, and Rappahannock.

 There was a 90.6% increase in clients served in those Planning Districts during 1991.

 The support group met weekly in the Fredericksburg Area Hotline training room.

 In 1992, a small group of volunteers formed the Board of Directors in June.
 The support group renamed itself the Fredericksburg Area HIV/AIDS Support Services (FAHASS) in July.
 FAHASS was incorporated as a non-profit, community-based organization in September.

 Due to growth, the support group met weekly at St. George's Episcopal Church in Fredericksburg.